ORGANISING A GROUP VISIT TO THE ROYAL EXCHANGE

 Q: Do you have any resources that I can use with my children / students in advance of our visit to the Theatre?

-A: Exchange Education produce a number of production-linked resources each year, including resource packs, rehearsal diaries and interviews.
+A: We produce a number of production-linked resources each year, including resource packs, rehearsal diaries and interviews.
 Please see the Resources

 page for further information.
 For more general resources about the Royal Exchange building, life backstage at the Theatre and preparing for your visit to us, please click here